eron93br/CANbtl/README.md

-# CANbtl
+# CAN Decoder Implementation

-CAN Bit time logic implementation in Verilog HDL
+CAN Decoder/Bit time logic implementation in Verilog HDL

-This repository is for the CAN Bit time logic implemented in Verilog HDL for the Automotive Networks course ate CIn-UFPE 2017.1
+This repository is for the CAN Decoder and Bit time logic implemented in Verilog HDL for the Automotive Networks course ate CIn-UFPE 2017.1

  - Links